-Since the beautiful island of Madeira has so much to see and do, it’s important to choose the right base so that you can make the most of your time.
-My guide to Madeira accommodation covers some of the best places to stay on the island and carefully selected hotels and lodging suggestions.
+Since the beautiful island of Madeira has so much to see and do, and is very varied for such a small landmass, it’s important to pick the right base so that you can make the most of your time.
+I’ve made it easier for you to choose where to stay in Madeira.
+Discover which part of the island suits your needs best with my Madeira accommodation guide, which includes carefully selected hotels and lodging suggestions.

 Why Funchal makes a great base

 If you’re visiting Madeira without a car but want to explore the island, it makes most sense to choose accommodation in Funchal.
 Not only is the old town an interesting destination in its own right – see this post for what to do in Funchal – Madeira’s capital city is also the starting point for most organised tours and bus routes.